Closed floor plans: For years, they were yesterday’s news. In recent interior design trends, it’s been all about open concept floor plans.

 Long story short, the pandemic and the rise of remote work have influenced the kind of homes buyers seek.
 During lockdowns, open spaces granted less privacy and families sought privacy in separate spaces.
 Even as restrictions eased, the benefits of having separate rooms left its imprint on interior design trends.

-As a result, soft versions of closed floor plans are slowly making their way back into the woodwork.
+As a result, soft versions of closed floor plans have been making their way back into the woodwork.
 Home designers have seen more requests for dividing walls and offices in building plans.
 There is also an understandable emphasis on outdoor living.

 We can sense the winds of change, but we also want to know—is this change permanent?
 Or, will building trends revert to the open kitchen and floor plan we are familiar with?
 We looked up the opinions of experts, so you don’t have to.

-Yes, and no. After all, architects can’t just ignore the overwhelming benefits of open floor plans, which include freedom of movement, maximizing small spaces and natural light, and allowing creative furniture layouts.
+Yes, to some extent.
+But open floor plans aren’t out of the equation.
+After all, architects can’t just ignore the overwhelming benefits of open floor plans, which include freedom of movement, maximizing small spaces and natural light, and allowing creative furniture layouts.
 Overall, it depends on who you ask whether dividing walls will become the next “hot” home trend.

-For instance, according to Houzz’s 2022 Home Design Trend predictions, the need for more privacy and dedicated activity spaces is on the rise.
-Formal dining rooms, which have long been considered outdated, are now coming back too.
+For instance, more interior designers than ever are promoting separate rooms as a hot design trend for 2024.
+Formal dining rooms and separate living rooms, which have long been considered outdated, are now coming back too.
 HGTV also predicts the rise of compartmented spaces like children’s homework spaces and meditation rooms that emphasize quiet concentration and solitude.

-For example, a dedicated dining area is convenient, as well as a separate living area where residents can relax away from the main part of the house.
+In the end, it’s all about what you want.
+Do you think that a dedicated dining area is convenient, as well as a separate living area where residents can relax away from the main part of the house.?
 A family room can be a more relaxed living area while a guest room can remain pristine for out-of-town visits.
 Having private areas with a workspace, whether it’s a home office or garage workshop, can also become part of an advantageous home layout.

 No matter whose opinion you read, one thing is certain.
 Home design will rise to meet consumer demand.
 As lifestyles change, so will homes adapt.
 Time will tell if including more walls will stick, or if the modern home builder will revert to the airy, open floor plans that have captured our fancy for years.